 Clean up WordPress database – the performance boost for your website

-Cleaning up your WordPress database will make your website faster and lighter on the bottom line.
-In this article, you learned how to proceed if you have never cleaned out your WordPress database or haven't done so for a long time.
-We also showed you how you can schedule and automate some tasks with the help of plugins.
+Cleaning up your WordPress database will make your website faster and easier on the bottom line.
+In this article, you have learnt how to proceed if you have never cleaned out your WordPress database or haven’t done so for a long time.
+We’ve also shown you how you can schedule and automate some tasks with the help of plugins.

 Overall, the more regularly you clean up, the less effort it takes to clean up your database.
 Therefore, set yourself a slot twice a year, for example, and keep the database of your WordPress website as lean as possible.